ytomofuji/JMAG_JVD/README.md

 ・Trimmomatic (version 0.39)

 # Step1.
 Assembly
-First, contigss were assembled from gut metagenome shotgun sequencing data with the script `01_assembly_and_mapping_back.sh`.
+First, contigs were assembled from gut metagenome shotgun sequencing data with the script `01_assembly_and_mapping_back.sh`.
 Input file should be named as `${ID}_R1.fastq.gz` and `${ID}_R2.fastq.gz`

 Following variables are required: